How Trees Clean The Air

 To determine the amount of carbon dioxide a tree can absorb, we combine average planting densities with a conservative estimate of carbon per hectare to estimate that the average tree absorbs an average of 10 kilograms, or 22 pounds, of carbon dioxide per year during the first 20 years of growth.

 That adds up to a powerful impact on our climate, but it's just the tip of the iceberg when it comes to the benefits of trees and forests.
 Want to be part of the solution?
-Plant a tree today!
+Support reforestation today!

 $ USD